The context of our school

 - Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

-- Timetabled daily phonics lessons for any child in Year 2 or 3 who are not fully fluent at reading or have not passed the Phonics Screening Check.
+- We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources – at pace.
+We use the Rapid Catch-up assessments to identify the gaps in their phonic knowledge and teach to these using the Rapid Catch-up resources – at pace.

 Teaching reading: Reading practice sessions four times a week